eclipse-oniro-mirrors/applications_calendar_data/README.md

 ![](./figures/build_output_dir_release.png)

-## Installation

 Run the **hdc_std install "*hap package address*"** command to install the compiled HAP file.

 ![](./figures/calendar_install.png)

 ## Constraints
 - Development environments
    - DevEco Studio for OpenHarmony: version later than 3.1.1.101

    - OpenHarmony SDK: API version 10

    For details about the initial DevEco Studio configuration, see the DevEco Studio usage document.

 - Programming language

    ArkTS

 - Limitations

    This application can only be run on standard-system devices.